 Our growth will come from small- to mid-sized businesses and perhaps on the upper scale of organizations that recognize our skill set for advancing technologies.
 We are somewhat of a boutique shop that is emerging technology and we see larger organizations looking to restructure their infrastructure and optimize on technologies like virtualization.

 Will you be looking to expand your reach into different areas of Canada or are you happy where you are at in that regard?

 Vancouver is a new one for us over the last year.
 I do not see us expanding offices at this point in time.
 We actually are involved in a consortium of IT management practices across Canada through Venture Tech Network (VTN).
-What that allows us to do is partner with successful IT management companies like SysGen in every metropolitan area in North America.
-Today, we can execute service delivery in Newfoundland, California and anywhere on the North American continent.
+What that allows us to do is a partner with successful IT management companies like SysGen in every metropolitan area in North America.
+Today, we can execute service delivery in Newfoundland, California, and anywhere on the North American continent.
 I think we would look more towards working through our partner network than actually expanding our base that way.
 I think there is a great deal of business in the Alberta Corridor for us, and we are reaching points north of Fort McMurray and seeing some response there as well.

 How do you acquire customers in need of IT management?

 We have a successful business development team headed by Ryan Richardet, our General Manager.
-We also leverage our social media platforms, website and print advertisements.
+We also leverage our social media platforms, website, and print advertisements.
 Often, our growth comes from word-of-mouth.